biocore/mustached-octo-ironman/README.md

 Communication over the websocket uses JSON and the following protocols.
 From server to client:

-    add : list of object
+    add : info object
-        Add the jobs described to the moi-joblist remove : list of object
+        An info object to that has been added on the server. remove : info object
-        Remove the jobs described from the moi-joblist update : list of object
+        An info object that has been removed on the server. update : info object
-        Update the jobs described in the moi-joblist
+        An info object that has been upadted on the server.

 From client to server:

-    get : list of str
-        The IDs that the client would like to get details for remove : list of str
+    remove : str
-        The IDs that the client would no longer like tracked in the job group
+        An ID that the client would like to remove.
+If a group ID, then all descending jobs are removed as well.